DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/L298N-motor-board-setup.md

 have to wire a transistor and 2 resistors to create an inverter circuit.
 The disadvantage is you use an extra pin for each track output and you get the standard accuracy waveform.
 See
-`High Accuracy Waveform Mode</reference/hardware/motorboards/high-accuracy>`{.interpreted-text role="doc"} to see if you really need it.
+`High Accuracy Waveform Mode</reference/hardware/motorboards/high-accuracy>` to see if you really need it.

 To wire the board, connect the pins according to the following diagram.
 A table is included as well.
 This pin usage, with all the pins lined up